 The ENTJ thrives in jobs that are complex and require clear strategies for goals.
 In relationships, they can set high expectations for their loved ones and can be sometimes domineering.

 INTPs are typically known for their brilliant ideas and propositions.
 They see a pattern in everything and can easily pick out something that’s out of place.
 They are concerned with finding an environment where their creative genius can be harnessed.

-Their dominant cognitive functions is introverted thinking which makes them highly understanding and deep thinkers.
-The auxiliary functions are extraverted intuition which helps with their imagination and inspirations.
+Their dominant cognitive function is introverted thinking which makes them highly understanding and deep thinkers.
+The auxiliary functions are extraverted intuition which helps with their imagination and inspiration.